 NSF welcomes thousands of visitors a year.
 Should you need information not provided below, please contact our Visitor and Reception Center, either by phone at 703-292-5111, or by email, at email@example.com.

-Visitors are asked to check at the Visitor and Reception Center, on the first floor to receive a visitor pass, before going on to meetings, appointments, or other business at the NSF.
+Visitors are asked to check at the Reception and Information Center (RIC), on the first floor to receive a visitor pass, before going on to meetings, appointments, or other business at the NSF.
 Visitors bringing computers into NSF should consult the NSF Computer Security Policy before arriving.

 NSF asks visitors with special needs to request necessary accommodations in advance of their arrival.